-Having a website is a necessity, and using social media is a great way to raise brand awareness, connect with current customers and promote your products and events.
-But if you really want to make the most out of your online presence and your brick and mortar store, you need to unify them into an omnichannel strategy.
+Having a website is a necessity, and using social media is a great way to raise brand awareness, connect with current customers, and promote your products and events.
+But if you want to make the most out of your online presence and your brick-and-mortar store, you need to unify them into an omnichannel strategy.

 There are so many ways that you can increase sales in your boutique.
 Just remember to nurture loyal customer relationships as you try to attract new shoppers!